 What is dementia?

-Dementia is an umbrella term which describes a number of conditions which cause damage to brain cells.
+Dementia is an umbrella term which describes several conditions which cause damage to brain cells.
 Alzheimer’s Disease is the most common type of dementia.
 The word dementia describes a set of symptoms that may include memory loss and difficulties with thinking, problem-solving or language.

 Different types of dementia can lead to different experiences and problems for the person with dementia and their loved ones.